 The Supreme Court also prescribes a hierarchical order of preliminary considerations, which must be carried out by the magistrate: the postponement of the penalty represents, in fact, a residual remedy, only where all the other intra-wall solutions are not, at present, practicable «the permanence in prison can be deliberated if the judge ascertains that there are institutions in relation to which a compatibility judgment can be made (between the subject's health conditions and the prison regime) and this assessment must represent a "primary moment" with respect to the decision and not a executive mode of the same, remitted to the administrative authority (V. Criminal Court, Section I, 19 June 2019, n.
 41410)

-Recalling another recent case, the Surveillance Office at the Milan court, with provision dd.
-20.04.2020, ordered the postponement of the penalty, in the forms of home detention mentioned above, for a prisoner imprisoned under the 41-bis ord. penit, of advanced age, with a close punishment and a compromised and irreversible clinical picture: in line, therefore, with the assessments of the Court of Cassation, for perpetrators of crimes over the age of seventy, the magistrate concluded that: "considering the not too distant end punishment in the face of a long prison term, the existence of family references, the agè and the compromised clinical picture of the sentenced person, the danger of escape and recurrence of the offenses must reasonably be excluded.
-(See Milan Office, 20.04.2020)
+Referring to another very recent case, the Supervisory Office at the court of Milan, with provision dd.
+20.04.2020, has ordered the postponement of the sentence, in the forms of home detention mentioned above, for an inmate incarcerated under the 41-bis ord. penit, of advanced age, with a near end of sentence and a compromised and irreversible clinical picture: in line, therefore, with the assessments of the Court of Cassation, for perpetrators of crimes over seventy, the magistrate concluded that: "considering the not far penalty in the face of a long imprisonment, the existence of family references, the age and the compromised clinical picture of the condemned, the danger of escape and repetition of the crimes must be reasonably excluded.
+(See Sorv Office Milan, 20.04.2020)